cesar-rocha/SciCompPy/Installation.md

 Install [anaconda](https://www.continuum.io/downloads) with python 3.5.
 This is a free scientific python platform available for Linux, OSX and Windows.
-We call it scientific python because anaconda ships with the main packages ( libraries and ``toolboxes'' if you will) used in science.
+We call it scientific python because anaconda ships with the main packages ( libraries and "toolboxes" if you will) used in science such as numpy, scipy, and matplotlib.

 ## Why Python 3?
 Most of scientific packages support python3.
 If you are a python newbie,